Easy Gluten-Free Panettone Christmas Bread

 I will email this recipe to you, so you can come back to it later!

-Step 5: This is a good picture to show you how wet my batter was.
-Note with the Authentic Foods GF Steve’s Bread Blend.
+Step 5: This is a good picture to show you how wet my batter was using Authentic Foods GF Steve’s Bread Blend.
 It firms up a little more over a minute or two.
+If you used a different flour blend, and your dough is wetter, add more flour.

 Step 6: Put the batter into a panettone mold.
 You can use any size mold.
 These are the panettone molds I used.
 In my testing, I found that this dough worked better in smaller molds than one giant molds.

+Cover the molds with plastic wrap and rise the dough in the warm oven with the door cracked open.
 Allow the dough to rise in the mold(s) for one hour in the warm oven.
+You want the dough to double in size.

 Step 7: Remove the panettone from the oven.
 It should have doubled in size.
 Brush the tops of your panettone with a whisked egg.
 This egg wash helps make the tops golden.